-In Vocal Music I, students study foundational techniques of vocal performance, as related to solo and ensemble singing in various styles of music, including but not limited to sacred, folk, popular, musical theatre, and a capella.
-Basic ear-training and music theory concepts are introduced through choral repertoire and classroom instruction.
-Students are evaluated on rehearsal participation, written assignments, individual singing assessments, and concert performance.
-Students will participate in two major concerts each year, in addition to other events for the school and community.
+Vocal Music I is a half-credit, participation-driven class for Freshmen only, that focuses on building students' singing skills.
+Fundamental vocal techniques and musicianship are introduced and reinforced using various styles of music, basic ear-training, and introductory music reading concepts.
+Students are evaluated on classroom participation, singing assessments, and concert performance.
+Students will participate in two major concerts each year, one at Christmas and one in the Spring.
 This meets the fine arts requirement.